tp-1000/Atlas/readme.md

 ## Future
 ### Dreams ––

 - Take a tour.
-Save a set of markers and walking directions will guide your from marker to marker.
-Someone could make an old house tour.
+Save a set of markers and walking directions will guide a user from marker to marker.
+Allowing a user to walk someones historical home tour.

-- Users can log request for information by making an "open" marker.
-I think it would increase collaboration, and increase contributions, and result in an improved user experience.
+- Users can log requests for information by making an "open" marker, to be handed off to another user.
+The goal would be to increase collaboration, build contributions, and result in an improved user experience.

 - Advanced search and tagging features (such as ability to add custom marker attributes) would make for a richer experience.

-- An ability to handle API requests.
-I see this being used to create different flavors of Atlas, so that for example, *Atals-Plants* will only contain markers about plants.
+- Atlas API.
+API access could be used to create different flavors of Atlas, so that for example, *Atlas-Plants* will only contain markers about plants.
 The marker *attributes* and *search* features would also be tailored to plants.

 Contributions are welcomed but adoption may be slow.